Duke Huan of Qi — Hegemony and Declination of the State Qi of the Spring and Autumn Period

-He was an accomplished monarch that flourished his state and obtained hegemony, however, in his late years, he lost everything, ended up tragically, and had his empire fell apart.
+He was an accomplished monarch that flourished the state and obtained hegemony, however, in his late years, he lost everything, ended up tragically, and had his empire fall apart.

 Unearthed Jade Dragons (Yu Jue) of the Spring and Autumn Period— Nanyang Antique Archaeology Institute (Photo by Dongmaiying)